Garhwali people: Language

 The Garhwali language (गढ़वळि भाख/भासा) is primarily spoken by the Garhwali people of the north-western Garhwal Division from the northern Indian state of Uttarakhand in the Indian Himalayas.
 The Garhwali language is classified as a Central Pahari language belonging to the Northern Zone of Indo-Aryan languages.
 Garhwali is one of the 325 recognised languages of India which is spoken by over 2,267,314 people such as Tehri Garhwal, Pauri Garhwal, Uttarkashi, Chamoli, Dehradun, Haridwar and Rudraprayag districts of Uttarakhand.

 The language has many regional dialects including: Srinagari, Tehri (Gangapariya), Badhani, Dessaulya, Lohbya, Majh-Kumaiya, Bhattiani, Nagpuriya, Rathi, Salani (Pauri), Ravai, Parvati, Jaunpuri, Gangadi (Uttarkashi), Chandpuri.
 Srinagari dialect is the literary standard, while Pauri is generally regarded as the prominent one.

 However, for a number of reasons, Garhwali is a rapidly shrinking language.
 The UNESCO Atlas of the World's Endangered Languages book authored by "Theo Baumann" has described Garhwali language one of the moribund languages that needs to be protected.

+Local deities

-Local deitiesChandrabadni Devi Temple is located in Tehri Garhwal.
+Chandrabadni Devi Temple is located in Tehri Garhwal.
 The temple can be reached either from 8 km long rout Kandikhal to Srinagar-Tehri or 9 km) long Jamnikhal en route Dev Prayag-Tehri via a link road of Jurana.
 It can also be reached via (1.5 km) long bridle path.

-The temple administration body organises several annual events including cultural and religious seminars.Umra Narayan is situated between the mystic and peaceful hills of Rudraprayag where "Devine" temple of Lord Umra Narayan (Isth Dev of gram sann) is located.
+The temple administration body organises several annual events including cultural and religious seminars.

+Umra Narayan is situated between the mystic and peaceful hills of Rudraprayag where "Devine" temple of Lord Umra Narayan (Isth Dev of gram sann) is located.
 According to mythology, this temple was built during the time of Adi Shankracharya, and is believed that it was constructed by Adi Shankracharya when he was on his way to Lord Badrinath's temple.
 The temple has been now renovated and is 5–7 km away from the central city of Rudraprayag.